You know, I really, I'm wondering if Gibbs is in trouble today.

 Has it worked, though?

-Joe Arpayo, a guy's guy.
+Joe Arpaio, a guy's guy.

-Our generation, a man's man, lost in the hoop law over Arizona's immigration law is the fact that state and local authorities for years have been doing their own aggressive crackdowns on the busiest illegal gateway into the country.
+Lost in the hoop law over Arizona's immigration law is the fact that state and local authorities for years have been doing their own aggressive crackdowns on the busiest illegal gateway into the country.

-Lost in the hooplaw over Arizona's immigration.
+Lost in the hoop law over Arizona's immigration.

-Nowhere in U.S. local and in the U.S. is local enforcement more present than in Metropolitan Phoenix.
+Nowhere in U.S. local, and in the U.S., is local enforcement more present than in metropolitan Phoenix.

-That mean evil guy.
+That mean, evil guy.

-The law's not stopping.
+The law is not stopping.

-The judge didn't stop our pyro.
+The judge didn't stop our pilot.

 That's the thrust of the story.

-Dan Ball's in the Washington Post.
+Dan Balls in the Washington Post.

 Maybe Robert Gibbs was right.